Kafū, aged forty-one.

 Toothache.

-Kume Shūji came to discuss.
+Kume Shūji came for a discussion.

 April 19th.